dmbarbour/wikilon/docs/AboutABC.md

 * ABC is **streamable**.
 Unbounded programs can processed iteratively.
 Old code is forgotten even as new code is introduced.
 This supports soft, fluid metaphors involving streams of code gradually modifying objects in a context.
 Human actions can also be modeled as streams of code.

-* ABC is **naturally parallel**.
-There is no single point of control flow, no 'main' function to operate as a single pinhole for a CPU's attention.
-Rewriting may operate on all parts of a program at once.
-Further, ABC has a clear data flow, consuming inputs on the left and producing outputs on the right, which lends itself easily to pipeline parallelism.

-* ABC is amenable to **type checking**, static and dynamic, at the bytecode level.
-This simplifies safe sharing and linking, and reduces the need for a staged workflow.
+* ABC is amenable to **type checking** and static analysis at the bytecode level.
+This simplifies safe sharing and linking, and reduces the need for a staged workflows.
 We can feel confident and secure in widely distributing ABC.

 ## The Bytecode